 - Lack of enthusiasm or motivation

-- Belief that most things are “futile” or “meaningless”
+- The belief that most things are “futile” or “meaningless”

 - Contemplation or attempt of suicide

-But the true failure lies not with you, but in the psycho-therapeutic profession and its blind treatment of all depression as “one and the same.”
+But the true failure lies not with you, but in the mainstream psychotherapeutic profession and its blind treatment of all depression as “one and the same.”
 Writes one author:

 The danger with depression in the gifted adult is that to 99% of the psychological profession “depression is depression is depression.”
 Thus someone who presents with “depression” is drugged and treated for “depression.”
 Sorry!
 Wrong!
 But thank you for playing.